renee-h710/Project_4/README.md

 ## Machine Learning Models
 We ran extra trees regression and random forest classification models.

+Extra Trees Regression and Linear Regression are supervised machine learning models that are used to predict a continuous value output.
+The model takes a set of features as input and predicts a continuous value as output.
+The dataset used to train the models was from Kaggle.com.
+The “Housing Prices Dataset” contained 13 features and 545 samples.
+While the Extra Trees Regression model returned a higher training score, there was a large disparity between the training score and testing score.
+If the test score is much higher than the training score, it may indicate that the model is overfitting to the training data.
+For the Linear Regression Model, while the training score was not as high as the Extra Trees Regression Model, the training score and testing score were closer together, thus producing a more accurate prediction model.

+Random Forest Classification: The plot gives us a visual of how unevenly our data is distributed when binned.
+We took the cleaned data used for the Regression Models and decided to run it through a Classification model.
+We first attempted to bin the data and use StandardScaler to improve accuracy.
+We then ran it through the Random Forest Classification model.
+What we observed is that the data is not equally distributed and was not easy to bin.
+It then returned with a training score and testing score of 1.0.
+This reflects the data is overfit and the model will not be able to generalize well to new, unseen data.

 ## Data Extracted From
 - US Census Bureau - Report DP04
  - Zillow - https://www.zillow.com/research/data/     List and Sales Prices dataset